 - The main functional and geographical areas in which the EU is an international actor

-- Debate about the EU as a normative power
+- Debates about the EU as a Market and Normative power

 Notice: It is only possible to enroll for one course having a 3-day compulsory written take-home assignment exam due to coincident exam periods.

 NB!
 Det kan ikke lade sig gøre at tage dette kursus, hvis man har taget Jean Monnet kurset ”Europæisk udenrigspolitisk samarbejde og EU som international aktør”, i E23 eller tidligere, da der er for stort overlap i pensum og indhold.

 Redegøre for centrale begreber og teori indenfor den empiriske litteratur om forholdet mellem politisk magt og politisk ansvar i repræsentative demokratier

 Acquiring knowledge about the theoretical tools and the necessary empirics for studying the EU as an international actor in today´s world (see the outline above)

 Ability to use the theories and concepts presented to analyse central empirical questions in European foreign policy